ucsb-cs148-w24/project-pj13-medminder/team/contributions/CONTRIBS.md

 2. Worked on UI for dashboard (header, alerts component, buttons)
 3. Worked on UI for sign in page
 4. Worked on DeleteAlert component and confirmation popup
+5. Worked on UI for alert component - added dropdown menu to each alert